PhucXDoan/pxd/README.md

 C     = 299_792_458
 ```

+If this meta-directive also generates code,
-Meta-directives that also generate code uses the same syntax with `#include`:
+it'll use the same syntax with `#include`:

 ```python
 #include "stuff.h"